2401teamone/HomeBase-Core-Application/README.md

 Used by the server to encrypt session information.
 If left blank the server will automatically generate one and save it here.

 ### Custom Routes and Event Handlers
+If the project was created using `pinniped-cli`, it's recommended to write these methods in the project's `index.js`.

 ### addRoute (method, path, handler)
 `addRoute` mounts the parameter, path, onto the host's path.
 Once it receives the specified HTTP request method at that path, it'll invoke the handler passed in.